AQsAKo/de-final/README.md

 ## Questions
 Visualize all the routes

-Show number of buses distribution by time of day (in 10 minute buckets), GTFS time can include more than 24 hours
+Show number of buses distribution by time of day (in 10 minute buckets).

+## Dataset
+Full description of gtfs static data is available at [GTFS](https://gtfs.org/).
+In this project stop_times.txt, shapes.txt, stops.txt and json file matching bus stops and routes are ingested.
+Shapes are used to build line geometry.
+Arrival time for every stop is used to count number of buses in 10 minute time buckets.

 ## Dashboard
 <p align="center">